MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 **Note:** if you (accidently) assign a command and an audio folder to the same card, the Phoniebox will not play the audio.
 It will only execute the command.

 # <a name="faq"></a>Troubleshooting / FAQ

+## The album covers are not displayed in the web app

+If your audio folder contains a file called `cover.jpg` (lowercase!) it will be displayed in the web app above the player controls.

+* Possibly your file is named differently?
+Like `Cover.JPG` or `cover.jpeg`?
+* Make sure the group www-data has the rights to see the file (i.e. the webserver can read it).

 ## <a name="faqaudioimprovement"></a>I want to improve the onboard audio quality